anorthall/survex-dist/README.md

 * Calculate the shortest walking distance between any two stations in the cave system using A* pathfinding.
 * Output to different formats: plain text, table, JSON.
+* Avoid certain passages by specifying a list of stations to avoid.

 ### Planned
 * Process Survex `.3d` files directly.
 * Produce a graphical representation of the cave system and path.
-* Allow 'via' and 'avoid' options, forcing the pathfinding algorithm to take a particular route or avoid a particular route.
+* Allow a 'via' option, forcing the pathfinding algorithm to take a particular route.
 * A web interface to allow the application to be used without installing it locally.

 ## Usage